At Eternity's Gate

-Frank Capra’s classic has become a cherished Christmas tradition for countless families.
-Building & loan owner George Bailey (James Stewart) is all that stands between the people of Bedford Falls and the wicked miser Mr. Potter (Lionel Barrymore).
-When misfortune strikes on Christmas Eve, George realizes, with the help of an angel named Clarence, (Henry Travers) that he truly has a “wonderful life.” ("No man is a failure who has friends.”)
+Frank Capra’s classic is a cherished Christmas tradition for countless families.
+Building & loan owner George Bailey (James Stewart) is all that stands between the good people of Bedford Falls and the wicked miser Mr. Potter (Lionel Barrymore).
+When misfortune strikes on Christmas Eve, George realizes, with the help of an angel named Clarence (Henry Travers), that he truly has a “wonderful life.” ("No man is a failure who has friends.”)
 Rated PG

 Is it a Christmas movie or isn’t it?
 Who cares?
 It’s one of the best action thrillers ever.
 Bruce Willis is New York cop John McClane, in LA during Christmas to visit his estranged wife Holly (Bonnie Bedelia).
 When the skyscraper in which Holly works is taken over by a murderous gang it falls to McClane to save the day.
 Alan Rickman is superbly sinister as the chief villain. (“Do you really think you have a chance against us, Mr. Cowboy?”)
 Rated R

 A woman in Harlem desperately scrambles to prove her fiancé innocent of a crime while carrying their first child.